nicoverbruggen/phpmon/README.md

 1. **Sites secured or not secured**: Whether the directory has been secured is determined by checking if a matching certificate exists under Valet's `Certificates` directory for that site name.
 1. **Project type**: PHP Monitor checks your `composer.json` file for "notable dependencies".
 If you have `laravel/framework` in your `require`, there's a good chance the project type is `Laravel`, after all.

+> **Note**
-*Note*: If you have linked a folder in Documents, Desktop or Downloads you might need to grant PHP Monitor access to those directories for PHP Monitor to work correctly.
+> If you have linked a folder in Documents, Desktop or Downloads you might need to grant PHP Monitor access to those directories for PHP Monitor to work correctly.

 ### Want to know more?